robsontenorio/marina/README.md

 ## Introduction

-Marina is dead simple web UI for Docker Swarm.
+Marina is a simple self-hosted solution for Docker-based applications.

 ## Why

-I did this to my own use case that is pretty simple:
+My own use case is pretty simple:

 - I have a lot of online side projects.
 - I do preffer to work with Docker environments.